selamgit/segmentation_with_U-net/README.md

 ### Results

-Use the trained model to generate predicted segmentation on test images, it could also be used to segment 3D images slice by slice manner.
+Use the trained model to generate predicted segmentation on test images.
+Some example images below: original and predicted segmentations:

 ![images/0_test.png](images/0_test.png)